fvelosa/covid-science-11ty/about/index.md

 templateClass: container content
 eleventyNavigation:
   key: About ME
-  order: 4
+  order: 8
 ---

-Computer science professional born in a socialist country and now living in a post-fascist one.
+Computer science professional born in a socialist country, now living in post-fascist one that is always aspiring for communism.

 More coming soon...